voreille/hecktor/README.md

 HECKTOR2022
 ------------
+This repository was not updated for the HECKTOR 2022 edition, since we do not provide bounding boxes anymore.
 If you need some code to get started for the HECKTOR2022 Challenge you can take inspiration from the resampling code under src/resampling/resample_2022.py.
 If you are stuck do not hesitate to post question on the challenge forum: https://grand-challenge.org/forums/forum/hecktor-656/